gauravsm31/ActiveTools/README.md

 # Insight_Project
-A data pipeline tool for programmers to explore popularly used and collocated libraries in various application categories.
+A data pipeline tool for programmers to explore trends in popularity and collocation of libraries in various application categories.